Kotlin/kotlinx.coroutines/.github/ISSUE_TEMPLATE/guide.md

 **Which page?**

-Drop a link to a specific page, if this is not about a page missing altogether.
+Drop a link to a specific page, unless you're reporting something that's missing entirely.

 **What can be improved?**